grafana/xk6-disruptor/README.md

 - `labels`: map with the labels to be matched for selection/exclusion

 The `options` control the creation and behavior of the pod disruptor:
-- inject_timeout: maximum time for waiting the [agent](#xk6-disruptor-agent) to be ready in the target pods, in seconds
+- inject_timeout: maximum time for waiting the [agent](#xk6-disruptor-agent) to be ready in the target pods, in seconds (default 30s).
+Zero value forces default.
+Negative values force no waiting.

 Methods: